bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     ```

     **Please do NOT take tokens from the faucet address.
 It is there as a convenience for the community.
 If you really want more tokens, just use the faucet.**

+23. ONLY do this step if you are following the **REHEARSAL** PATH.

+    Export your existing validator's operator wallet from the existing validator machine and import it to the new validator machine.
+We will assume that the existing wallet account is called `vuser` and will call the new imported wallet account the same name.

+    i.
+On the existing validator machine:

+    ```
+    blzcli keys export vuser
+    ```

+    Note that the `passphrase to encrypt the exported key` that you provide is required when you import the key in the next step.
+Copy the output of the above command (it will display the output to your screen) and store it into a file.
+We will assume this file is called `export.txt`.

+    ii.
+On the new validator machine:

+    ```
+    blzcli keys import vuser export.txt
+    ```

+    Notes:

+    i.
+If you have the mnemonic handy for your original vuser, you can opt to simply add the vuser to the new validator with the following:

+    ```
+    blzcli keys add vuser --recover
+    ```

+    Just paste in the mnemonic, when asked.

+    ii.
+If your vuser for your original vuser is secured with a Ledger device, add it to the new validator machine as follows:

+    ```
+    blzcli keys add vuser --ledger --account <i>
+    ```

+    Typically, the value of i will be 0, unless you have multiple HD-derived accounts.

+If you're recovering the wallet using secretcli keys add "$YOUR_KEY_NAME" --recover you should also use --hd-path "44'/118'/0'/0/0".
+If the wallet is stored on a Ledger device, use --legacy-hd-path when importing it with secretcli keys add.

 21. Once completed, also, verify your vuser account has the tokens you funded it with, by asking the local node: